Meet Our Team

 BRANDON COLLINS

 Brandon M. Collins is the Associate Director of Bands at Bixby Public Schools, where he serves as the conductor of the High School Symphonic Winds.
-Additionally, Mr. Collins leads the visual caption for the Pride of Bixby Marching Band, as well as assisting in the brass caption.
-At Bixby Middle School, Mr. Collins co-teaches 7th Grade Blue, and he teaches Beginning Brass at both Central and West Elementary.
-Mr. Collins also serves as the Applied Music instructor, where students learn various skills that prepare them for the world of professional instrumental arts.
+Additionally, Mr. Collins leads the visual caption for the Pride of Bixby Marching Band, as well as teaching the woodwind caption.
+At Bixby Middle School, Mr. Collins co-teaches the 5th Hour 7th Grade Band, and he teaches Beginning Woodwinds at both North and East Intermediate.
+Mr. Collins also serves as the Jazz II instructor and the Applied Music instructor, where students learn various skills that prepare them for the world of professional instrumental arts.

 Mr. Collins has earned numerous superior ratings and sweepstakes at OSSAA District and State Contests for marching band, concert band, and sight-reading performances, and he has served as the NCDA high school chair for 2017-2018 and GCBDA President for 2024-2025.
 His students have received numerous superior ratings for both solos and ensembles at Solo and Ensemble Contest, and his private clarinet studio includes All-District and All-State students from all over Oklahoma.
-He has served as a member of the Tulsa Praise Orchestra, Starlight Band, and as the Director of the Celebrations Choir and Frontline Singers for Tulsa Praise Orchestra.
+Currently, he is a conductor for Tulsa Winds, and he has served as a member of the Tulsa Praise Orchestra, Starlight Band, and as the director of the Celebrations Choir and Frontline Singers for Tulsa Praise Orchestra.

-His professional affiliations include Phi Mu Alpha Sinfonia, Oklahoma Bandmasters Association, and Oklahoma Music Educators Association.
+His professional affiliations include Phi Mu Alpha Sinfonia, Oklahoma Bandmasters Association, and Oklahoma Music Educators Association, where he serves as a chairperson for the 2024-2028 term.

 GEOFFREY ANIKIENKO

-Geoff Anikienko is the Assistant Director of Bands and Director of Percussion Studies at Bixby Public Schools.
-His duties include teaching every percussion student from 6th grade through 12th grade in the district.
-He also conducts the Middle School and High School Percussion Ensembles.
-Additionally, Mr. Anikienko is a designer and arranger for the Pride of Bixby Marching Band.
+Geoff Anikienko is the Assistant Director of Bands and Director of Percussion Studies at Bixby Public Schools, as well as the Coordinator for the Pride of Bixby Marching Band.
+He teaches every percussion student in the district from 6th through 12th grade and conducts both the Middle School and High School Percussion Ensembles.
+In addition, Mr. Anikienko serves as a designer and arranger for the Pride of Bixby Marching Band, contributing to the ensemble’s award-winning field productions.

 Chris Walden

-Chris Walden is the Assistant Director of Bands and 8th Grade Coordinator at Bixby Public Schools.
-He is the conductor of the 8th Grade Concert Band, and he teaches 7th Grade Woodwinds at the Middle School and 6th Grade Woodwinds at Central Intermediate.
-Additionally, he administrates all bands at Bixby Middle School.
+Chris Walden is the Assistant Director of Bands and Middle School Coordinator at Bixby Public Schools.
+He conducts the 8th Grade Wind Ensemble and co-teaches 7th Grade Woodwinds at Bixby Middle School, as well as 6th Grade Woodwinds at Central and West Intermediate Schools.
+He also oversees the administration of all bands at Bixby Middle School.

 BRENT BALDWIN